 The entourage effect is a term coined by now famous Professors Raphael Mechoulam and Shimon Ben-Shabat in a 1998 research study published in the European Journal of Pharmacology.

-This groundbreaking piece of research analysed the interactions between cannabinoids produced by our body called endocannabinoids work better in synergy together rather than in isolation.
+This groundbreaking piece of research analysed the interactions between cannabinoids produced by our body called endocannabinoids, suggesting they work better in synergy together rather than in isolation.

-A year later, the duo published a follow-up research study outlining the case for a similar effect for plant cannabinoids, also known as phytocannabinoids.
+A year later, the duo published a follow-up research article outlining the case for a similar effect for plant cannabinoids, also known as phytocannabinoids.

 These studies concluded that cannabis compounds work better when together, improving the overall effect of cannabinoids.